While a number of techniques exist for finding caterpillars, we have found the following three best suit our needs.

 2. Visual Searches

-On occasion, we do daytime sessions to search for caterpillars that feed on or within leaves (the latter are called leafminers) or other plant parts, or that manipulate leaves in various ways to create shelters (leaf rollers/folders/tiers).
-On rare occasion, we have found caterpillars that feed on substrates such as fungi.
+We also conduct daytime sessions to search for caterpillars that feed externally on leaves or other plant parts, within leaves or other plant parts (the former are called leafminers, the latter are called borers), or that manipulate leaves in various ways to create shelters (leaf rollers/folders/tiers).
+On rare occasion, we have found caterpillars that feed on other substrates, such as fungi.

 Leafmines

-Leafmine of Coptodisca splendoriferella (no common name).
-The hole on the bottom left is created by the larva, which sews the two surfaces of the cut-out section together with silk before dropping into the leaf litter to pupate.
+(Left image, lighted from the front) The hole on the bottom left was created by a larva which sewed the two surfaces of the cut-out section together with silk before dropping into the leaf litter to pupate.

-Leafmine of Coptodisca splendoriferella with backlighting.
-Here you can see the structure of the “mine” created by the larva, as well as its frass.
+(Right image, backlighted) Here you can see the structure of the mine created by the larva, as well as its frass.

 Leaf constructions

-Leaf construction of Oak Leaftier Moth.
-The leaves are tied together with silk, to shelter the larvae while they feed from the inside of the construction.
+(Left image) The leaves are tied together with silk to shelter the larva while it safely feeds inside the construction.
 The brown sections of the leaves are where the caterpillar has eaten the inner layer of the leaf tissue.

 3. Beating Sheet